From LLMs to MLLMs to Agents: A Survey of Emerging Paradigms in Jailbreak Attacks and Defenses within LLM Ecosystem: Preliminary

 As shown in Figure \ref{fig_2}, in multimodal scenarios, jailbreak attacks on MLLMs further expand the attack surface.
 Attackers can manipulate various modalities of input data—such as images or audio—to guide the model into generating inappropriate outputs \cite{wang2025align, niu2024jailbreaking}.
 Such multimodal attacks can be formulated as a joint optimization problem:

-where $\mathbf{x_{multi}} = \{ x_{text}, x_{image} \}$ represents the multimodal input features, and $M$ is the multimodal model’s joint representation function.
+where ${x_{multi}} $ = $ \{ x_{text}, x_{image}, x_{video} \}$ represents the multimodal input, and $M$ is the target MLLM.
 This type of attack not only increases stealth but also raises the complexity of defense mechanisms \cite{zhao2025jailbreaking}.

-As depicted in Figure \ref{fig_3}, jailbreak attacks on intelligent agents (Agents) exhibit distinct characteristics.
-Their core objective is to alter the agent’s decision-making behavior, causing it to deviate from its predefined objective function \cite{liu2024jailjudge, gu2024agent}.
-From the perspective of reinforcement learning, such attacks can be executed by manipulating the reward function $R(s)$ or the state transition function $T(s, a)$.
-Specifically, the attacker seeks an optimal policy $\pi^*$ such that
+As depicted in Figure \ref{fig_3}, jailbreak attacks on agents exhibit distinct characteristics.
+Their core objective is to alter the agent’s decision-making behavior, causing it to deviate from its predefined objective task \cite{liu2024jailjudge, gu2024agent}.
+From the perspective of reinforcement learning, such attacks can be executed by manipulating the reward function $R(s)$.
+Specifically, the attacker seeks an optimal policy $\pi^*$ such that: